yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 | **Replica Set Backups**            | Oplog-based backups help you keep up-to-date backups with minimal data loss.    |
 | **Automated Backups with Cron**    | Ensures that backups happen automatically at specified intervals.               |
 | **Monitoring and Alerts**          | Monitoring tools alert you to issues with backups, preventing disasters.        |

 ---

-Sure!
-These are some advanced MongoDB topics that cover real-time data changes, time series data, file storage, serverless features, schema validation, multi-tenancy patterns, and connection pooling.
-Let's dive into each of these in detail, with examples and explanations:

----